mecomonteshbtn/Higher_level_programming/0x00-python-hello_world/README.md

 Technical interview preparation:

 *    You are not allowed to google anything
-    Whiteboard first
+*    Whiteboard first
-*    This task and all future technical interview prep tasks will include checks for the efficiency of your solution, i.e. is your solution’s runtime fast enough, does your solution require extra memory usage / mallocs, etc.
+*    This task and all future technical interview prep tasks will include checks for the efficiency of your solution, i.e. is your solution’s runtime fast enough, does your solution require extra **memory usage / mallocs**, etc.

 Write a function in C that checks if a singly linked list has a cycle in it.

-*    Prototype: int check_cycle(listint_t *list);
+*    Prototype: **int check_cycle(listint_t *list)**;
 *    Return: 0 if there is no cycle, 1 if there is a cycle

 Requirements:

-*    Only these functions are allowed: write, printf, putchar, puts, malloc, free
+*    Only these functions are allowed: *write, printf, putchar, puts, malloc, free*

 ```
 carrie@ubuntu:~/0x00$ cat lists.h